My Singer 201-2: Part 6-Needle Bar Motion While Winding a Bobbin Issue

 As I mentioned, I’m not ready to take my machine apart and for now just giving areas I easily have access to a good cleaning.

 With everything put back on my machine and secured, I turned the hand wheel by hand several times.
-I also unscrewed the stop motion knob a few times to get the parts used to moving again and without all the decades of old grease attached.
+I also unscrewed the stop motion knob a few times to get the cleaned parts moving again and without all the decades of old grease attached.

 After a few minutes.
-I was able to run the bobbin winding without the needle bar going up and down.
+I was able to wind a bobbin without the needle bar going up and down.
 Yes, I’m extremely happy that I was able to fix this last issue.

 Summary

 I did not know at the time that the hand wheel was stuck on the machine even though it was sewing smoothly and the wheel was turning like it should.
 Remember I mentioned the shop owner using a small rubber mallet to loosen the wheel?
 That was the first clue that there was old grease that settled in that area for decades.
-Everything was moving, but at the same were stuck together.
-Previous owners kept adding new grease on top of the old and the grease made its way behind the wheel.
+The machine was sewing like it should have been, but the moving pieces behind the hand wheel were stuck together.

 I’m happy the shop owner loosened the wheel for me before I took the machine home.
-That saved me time and the muscle power.
+That saved me time and lots of muscle power.

 Gloves: Disposable gloves from Amazon